 If you have decided to take another CS course instead of the one in which you are on the waitlist for, then please contact us (firstname.lastname@example.org) for assistance.
 Note that the course you choose must be one that is not waitlisted, as we will not add you to another course's waitlist.

 Please note that if you have requested another CS course, but was not successfully enrolled and you did not receive an email informing that you are on the waitlist for that course, then you should contact CS advisors for assistance.

 Which courses have waitlists?

-For Fall 2020, some courses have waitlists and department consent has been placed on these courses.
+For Winter 2021, some courses have waitlists and department consent has been placed on these courses.
 Waitlists are only created when the number of students who course selected/pre-enrolled into the course is greater than the number of spots in the course.